erdnaxe/blog.nanax.fr/content/about.md

 ---
-layout: page
-title: About
+title: About this blog
-permalink: /about/
 ---

-This blog is a way for me to document small project to the world.
+This blog is a way for me to document small projects to the world.
-If you're interrested in my other projects, you should check-out my GitHub profile.
+If you're interrested in my other projects, you should check out my GitHub profile.

 ### Credit